google-research/opticalflow-autoflow/README.md

 Then navigate to the "OpticalFlow-Inference.ipynb" and run all the cells.

+![Example of retrained PWC-Net from our most recent submission (run in this inference colab)](examples/examples_pwc_it_ft.png)

 ## Training

 The src/ directory currently contains the augmentation module (the Improved Training result uses the "pwc" augmentation from the augmentations module).
 The full train loop will posted soon.

 ## Citation